jestie/ytt/README.md

 # ytt
-You Tube Transcript extractor.
+YouTube Transcript extractor.
 Easy to use.